atom-archive/xray/docs/architecture/client_server_protocol.md

 ## Declarative interface on the client

-**This is still a work in progress.**
+To consume view state on the client, we implement a `ViewRegistry` that allows you to get the component and props for any view id, and also watch those props for updates.

-We want to make it easy to consume updates from the server on the client, so we plan to thread the view registry through the component tree using React's [context](https://reactjs.org/docs/context.html) feature.
+The `ViewRegistry`'s imperative API is wrapped in a component-oriented interface.
+At the root of the component hierarchy is the `App` component, which injects the view registry into the component tree's [context](https://reactjs.org/docs/context.html).
+Beneath the `App` component, the `View` component can be used to render a view with a specific id.

-The view registry will be accessed by a special `View` component, which is passed the relevant view id as a property.
-The `View` component will automatically retrieve the appropriate component class and props for the view with the given id from the view registry, then render the view.
-It will subscribe to state updates and re-render the child component as needed.
-It will also pass a `dispatch` property to the child component, enabling actions to be dispatched to the view's back-end representation.
+The `View` component takes the view's `id` as a property, then retrieves the view's component and props from the registry and renders the component as a child.
+It also sets up an observer on the view's props, re-rendering its child component with the new properties when they change.
+Finally, the `View` component passes a `dispatch` method as a property to the child component, giving it the ability to send arbitrary actions as plain JS objects back to the view's server-side representation.